john-s-lin/infra/README.md

-# nix
+# infra
-Nix for everything
+Everything is computer